IBM/invoke-wml-using-cognos-custom-control/README.md

 ![](https://github.com/IBM/invoke-wml-using-cognos-custom-control/blob/master/images/WS_Assets.png)

-- Under modeler flow click on new model, create a watson machine learning model to predict customer churn.
+- Under `modeler flow` click on `new flow` to create a watson machine learning model to predict customer churn.

 ![](https://github.com/IBM/invoke-wml-using-cognos-custom-control/blob/master/images/modeller.png)

-- We have used sample model for this pattern, select model type as 'sample model' radio button
+- We have used sample model for this pattern, select model type as 'sample model' radio button and pick watson machine learning model to predict customer churn.

 ![](https://github.com/IBM/invoke-wml-using-cognos-custom-control/blob/master/images/sample_wml_model.png)

 - You created and saved the model.
 It's time to deploy it.
 From the deployment tab, click on 'Add to deployment' and select deployment type as 'web service'.